-Birmingham Airport produces a Climate Change Adaptation Progress Report every five years as required by Defra and the latest report was approved by Defra in December 2021.
-The report is available on the Airport website.
+Birmingham Airport also produces a Climate Change Adaptation Progress Report every five years as required by Defra and the latest report was approved by Defra in December 2021.

 This outlines progress made in adapting to the predicted climate change impacts since the last publication and reviews the Climate Risk Register.